Tax rates

 Tax incentives for foreign experts

 Only 75% of foreign experts' income is taxed for the first three years they work in Iceland as long as certain conditions are met.
-For more information about the foreign expert tax discount and the terms for the discount can be found at the Directorate of Internal Revenue.
+For more information about the foreign expert tax discount and the terms for the discount, please visit the Directorate of Internal Revenue.

 You can apply for this tax discount through the Icelandic Centre for Research.
-Your application must be submitted no later than three months from the date you start working in Iceland.
-See factsheet.
+Your application must be submitted no later than 3 months after you start working in Iceland.

 Doing your taxes in Iceland

 The tax year is the calendar year.
-In March each year, you can fill out your tax return online, logging in with your electronic ID (Icelandic only).
-Spouses can do their taxes together instead of individually.
+In March each year, you can file your tax return online by logging in with your electronic ID (Icelandic only).
+Spouses can file their taxes together rather than individually.
 Log in page.

 You can fill out the simplified tax return form on paper if you intend to live in Iceland for less than three years.
 It has instructions on page two.
 You can turn in the simplified tax return on paper at any time during the year.